-Ingredients for Andreas Viestad S Norwegian Baked Halibut With Herbs And Rosemar
+Ingredients for Andreas Viestad's Norwegian Baked Halibut With Herbs And Rosemar

-- Halibut Steaks
+- 2 (6-ounce) Halibut Steaks

-- Fine Sea Salt
+- Fine Sea Salt, generously

-- Mixed Fresh Herbs
+- 2 tablespoons Mixed Fresh Herbs (such as chives, dill, thyme)

-- 2 bay leaves
+- 2 Bay Leaves

-- White Wine
+- 1/2 cup Dry White Wine

-- Sweet Butter
+- 3 tablespoons Sweet Butter

-- Bay Leaf
+- 1 Bay Leaf

-- 1 teaspoon lemon zest
+- 1 teaspoon Lemon Zest

-- Fresh Lemon Juice
+- 2 tablespoons Fresh Lemon Juice

-- Salt and pepper to taste
+- Salt and Pepper, to taste

-How to Make Andreas Viestad S Norwegian Baked Halibut With Herbs And Rosemar
+How to Make Andreas Viestad's Norwegian Baked Halibut With Herbs And Rosemar

 - Rinse 2 (6-ounce) halibut steaks in cold water and pat dry with paper towels.